kubernetes/community/contributors/guide/README.md

 ### File an Issue

 Not ready to contribute code, but see something that needs work?
-While the community encourage everyone to contribute code, it also appreciate when someone report a issue (aka problem).
+While the community encourages everyone to contribute code, it is also appreciated when someone reports an issue (aka problem).
 There are multiple repositories within the Kubernetes community  and a full list of repositories can be found [here](https://github.com/kubernetes/).
 Issue should be reported to an appropriate repository instead of always reporting to the [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes/issues) repository.
 For example, a documentation issue should be opened to [kubernetes/website](https://github.com/kubernetes/website/issues).
 Make sure to adhere to the prompted submission guidelines while opening an issue.